Police Search Powers: Mobile Phones

 - or immediately before or during transportation to one of these places.

-Can an officer look through my phone if they seize it?
+Can an officer look through my mobile phone if they seize it?

-If the phone is locked with a passcode, then police won’t be able to look through it unless they have a warrant (see the section below!).
+If you have locked the phone with a passcode, then police cannot look through it unless they have a warrant (see the section below!).

-This is a tricky area as smartphones.
-While they’ve been around for ages, they are still pretty new in terms of legislating around them.
-Smartphones hold an almost limitless amount of information and are substantially different from a search of your backpack or wallet.
+However, this is a tricky area.
+While we’ve had them for ages, smartphones are still pretty new in terms of legislating around them.
+Smartphones hold an almost limitless amount of information.
+Searching one is substantially different from a search of your backpack or wallet.

-Section 30 of LEPRA allows an officer to examine anything in the possession of someone they are allowed to search.
+Section 30 of LEPRA allows an officer to examine anything in the possession of someone that the law permits them to search.
 For example, they can look through your bag, wallet or your phone.
 There isn’t anything explicit in the legislation which says police can not look through your phone at things not related to the grounds for the search.

-However, there is this presumption that there needs to be some sort of link between what they are legally entitled to access in your phone and the grounds for the original search.
+However, there is this presumption that there needs to be some sort of link between what they have a legal entitlement to access in your phone and the grounds for the original search.
 Ultimately this really needs clarification by the NSW Government, Police or the Courts.

 Police need a warrant in order to force you to disclose your password, PIN or encryption keys to enable a smartphone.